foodcoops/foodcoops.github.io/foodsoft-hosting.md

 {% include toc %}

 So you want to start a food cooperative?
-Or you're already part of one, but would like to have a ordering system that supports what you're doing?
+Or you're already part of one, but would like to have an ordering system that supports what you're doing?
 Foodsoft is a web-based software package offering a product catalog, ordering, accounting, and job scheduling features.